-Quartz sand is the main raw material in a commercial glass production.
+The quartz sand is the main raw material to the commercial glass production.
 The so-called “glass mass” is obtained by melting the raw materials mixture (the set) in a glass furnace.
-The resulting glass sand accounts for several dozen percent of raw material in “glass mass” (i.e. 72% in the case of the float glass).
-Sand for the glass production comes from deposits of quartz sands and weakly cemented quartz sandstones with an appropriate granulation and a negligible content of coloring oxides.
+The resulting glass sand accounts for several dozen percent of the raw material in “glass mass” (i.e. 72% in the case of the float glass).
+The sand for the glass production comes from deposits of quartz sands and weakly cemented quartz sandstones with an appropriate granulation and a negligible content of coloring oxides.

 In Poland, sands and sandstones suitable for the glass sands production occur in 10 Voivodeships: Dolnośląskie (vicinities of Bolesławiec), Lubelskie, Lubuskie, Łódzkie (vicinities of Tomaszów Mazowiecki), Mazowieckie, Podkarpackie, Pomorskie, Świętokrzyskie, Wielkopolskie and Zachodniopomorskie.
-Resources of the Biała Góra series deposits from the vicinities of Tomaszów Mazowiecki have the largest share in a domestic base of glass sands resources.
-In turn, sands from the vicinities of Bolesławiec best match quality requirements of the raw material for the glass production.
+The resources of the Biała Góra series deposits from the vicinities of Tomaszów Mazowiecki have the largest share in a domestic base of the glass sands resources.
+In turn, the sands from the vicinities of Bolesławiec best match quality requirements of the raw material for the glass production.

 The clastic rock raw materials occurrence in Poland (including glass sands and sandstones) is presented on the map.